 For die-hard game show fans, the two Game Show weeks in 2002 and 2003, where veteran game show personalities such as Bob Eubanks, Charles Nelson Reilly and Brett Somers, and Wink Martindale were on the panel.
-Former Wheel of Fortune letter-turner Susan Stafford modeled the prizes, and Rod Roddy announced on the first week.
+Former Let's Make a Deal model Carol Merrill, Wheel of Fortune letter-turner Susan Stafford and High Rollers model/dice roller Ruta Lee modeled the prizes, and Rod Roddy announced on the first week (with Shadoe returning for the second week).
 And, of course, Peter Marshall was the center square, and traded places with host Tom Bergeron on the first week's second-to-last episode.

 Peter: Object for the players is to get three stars in a row, either across, up-and-down or diagonally; it is up to them to figure out if a star is giving a correct answer or making one up; that's how they get the squares.
 A game is worth a tho — A THOUSAND DOLLARS?![stunned]
 Whoa!
 Times have changed...!